adityapathakk/DSA-with-pathak/README.md

 # Pathak's DSA Bank
 This is (definitely not a complete) list of interesting DSA problems I've solved.<br>
-I made this to keep track of interesting questions I solve, have all my solutions in one place for easy access, and stay consistent I guess - don't want this repo to go dead. :))<br>
+I made this to keep track of interesting questions I solve, have all my solutions in one place for easy access, and stay consistent I guess - don't want this repo to go dead. :))<br><br>
 You can find questions from various sources here - I started this repository to store my solutions for Striverr's A-Z DSA Sheet (450+ questions).
 Soon, however, I started keeping all my solutions here, including my daily streak questions, questions from Neetcode's 150, and even Arsh Goyal's 45-Day Challenge.

 ### Leetcode: